-Fifty-five years later, I am back in these self-same waters plied by whalers where, for near-on sixty years, a crimson-coloured ocean has been the indelible stain left by a massacre of over 20,000 of its most sentient inhabitants.
+Fifty-five years later I am back in these self-same waters plied by whalers, where for near on sixty years, a crimson coloured ocean had been the indelible stain left by a massacre of over 20,000 of its most sentient inhabitants.

 It is a tale of a hunt, but one with a very different outcome.

-It is complete sensory experience:
+It is complete sensory experience.

-Sight as you first see them, spouting in the distance and then fluking and breaching on closer approach,
+Sight as you first see them spouting in the distance, and then fluking and breaching on closer approach,

-Sound, as you hear them deeply inhaling and exhaling,
+Sound as you hear them deeply inhaling and exhaling,

 Smell as they belch and flatulate in fishy exhalation,

-Humpback whale populations have recovered substantially since the end of the whaling era, and each time I share space with them, I am filled with optimism.
+Humpback whale populations have recovered substantially since the end of the whaling era and each time I share space with them, I am filled with optimism.

-Classic: 118cm (46.5”) x 83.5 cm (33”)
+Classic: 118cm x 83.5 cm (46.5” x 33”)

-Large: 146cm (57.5”) x 103.5 cm (40.7”)
+Large: 146cm x 103.5 cm (57.5” x 40.7”)

-Exhibition: 173cm (68”) x 122.5 cm (48”)
+Exhibition: 173cm x 122.5 cm (68” x 48”)